Known as ‘The Enlightened One’ or ‘Proclaimer of the Truth’, he was the instigator of a whole new religion.

-The rest as they say is History.
-When a giant cobra called MUCHALINDA became a part time sofa and protective canopy, who could fail to be intrigued by this amazing character with his new holy ideas which blended perfectly with most of the esoteric ideas of Eastern Asia.
-You could now have a whole new way of life after life and seek Nirvana in your own good time.
+When a giant cobra called MUCHALINDA became a part-time sofa and protective canopy, who could fail to be intrigued by this amazing character with his new holy ideas which blended perfectly with most of the esoteric ideas of Eastern Asia.
+You could now have a whole new way of life after life and seek NIRVANA in your own good time.

 Followers flocked.
 To some extent it was like buying a timeshare in Godliness.
 If you made mistakes you could come back and try again.
 It was all so benign: no thunderbolts, no blood sacrifices or marching to Holy Wars.
 Tranquility and Peace were to be given a chance.
 It was all so-far fetched one just had to give it a try.

-The legends multiplied.
-For someone who advocated the simple life and eschewed all worldly vanities and ostentation it is remarkable how his followers could not wait to build bigger and better temples with golden statues higher than a house, after GAUTAMA, now known as BUDDHA departed this life after 42 years.
+GAUTAMA departed his mortal life after 42 years.
+But his story was just beginning.
+For someone who advocated the simple life and eschewed all worldly vanities, it is remarkable how his followers could not wait to build bigger and more ostentatious temples with golden statues looming higher than a house.
+Now he was the BUDDHA and his legacy multiplied in all directions...

 References: Coming soon.